ArthurClemens/polythene/docs/theming/configuration-variables.md

 ### Writing styles to CSS files

-It is also possible to generate static files using the same `addStyle` function.
+It is also possible to generate static files.

 Steps: